Interview with Pony

 As soon as we saw her Frank Ocean sticker, which legit made us laugh out loud, we knew we had to interview Pony Mtl.
 There’s something about her wry sense of humour that is ridiculously endearing.
 Her work is effortlessly irreverent, even sad in a lonesome, wistful sort of way.
 And she’s figured out how to whip all these attributes into a whirlwind of pop-culture references, rap lyrics, puns, and cartoon penises.

-What’s the biggest hurdle you’ve overcome, and how did it impact your business? — Asked by Frankie Ratford from The Design Kids
+What’s the biggest hurdle you’ve overcome, and how did it impact your business?
+Asked by The Design Kids

 Every heartbreak is a hurdle.
 Every bad decision is a hurdle.
 Every health complication is a hurdle.
 But they’ve all made me the strong woman I am today.

 What would you do if you weren’t doing what you do now?

 1. How much of your day do you spend working?

 Probably an unhealthy amount.
 This is my 2018 resolution.